superrmatt/funWithGraphs/README.md

 >                     C

  #### Digraph
- &nbsp;&nbsp;&nbsp;&nbsp; Much like a unigraph, a digraph has edges with direction.
+ &nbsp;&nbsp;&nbsp;&nbsp; Much like a unigraph, except a digraph has edges with direction.
 Meaning they can only be traversed in one direction.
 Or, more simply, that one node points to another node, a one way street.
 Another way of saying this would be that a digraph has edges with orientation.
 Yet another way, is the one often referred to in practice with programming, a parent->child relationship.
 The parent->child relationship is the one I will use from this point on.
 These are much harder to build with a keyboard, we lack the characters.
 Instead, I will denote an arrow in the set of edges.
 The examples are the same as above, so should be straightforward.
  - Let's say we have the set V{A, B, C, D},
  - And the set E{(A->B), (B->C), (A->C) (A->D)}.
 In this case, direction matters.
 (A->B != A<-B).
  - Therefore, G = (V{A, B, C, D}, E{(A,B), (B,C), (A,C) (A,D)}). <br/>